10 Questions About Floating Bathroom Vanities

 6. How do you hide pipes under a floating vanity?

 In some instances, you might decide that you need to relocate the plumbing.
-If that’s the case, you will need to discuss this with your contractor and/or plumber to figure out the best option for the new cabinet.
+If so, you must discuss this with your contractor and/or plumber to determine the best option for the new cabinet.

 59 Inch Double Sink Bathroom Vanity in Glossy White with Radiant Gold Pulls